 Or, read on to learn more.

 There’s plenty to consider when you’re choosing the best stretcher frame for an existing piece of artwork or preparing to create a new one.
 The right stretcher bar profile and adequate bracing are important to ensure ease of use and the stability of the frame during canvas stretching, priming or other preparation of the painting surface, and the long-term protection of the painting.
-Upper Canada Stretchers has eight different profiles (width and thickness of stretcher bars) to cover most needs.
+Upper Canada Stretchers has twelve different profiles (width and thickness of stretcher bars) to cover most needs.
 We can make any other options, as required, for special orders.

 The choice of profile and configuration of any bracing depends on the size of the frame and what is being stretched (whether a finished painting, pre-primed canvas, or raw canvas to be sized and gessoed).

 Bracing is used to prevent longer bars from rotating inwards under tension from the stretched canvas which would cause the frame to buckle and not sit flat against the wall.
 Proper bracing allows the frame to use the lightest possible bars and still be strong and stable under tension.

 Many professional artists and conservators also like to include at least one brace on many smaller frames just to protect the back of the painting from being hit accidentally during transportation or while in storage.